Acanthamoeba keratitis: What contact lens wearers need to know

 It’s important to clean, rinse and air-dry your contact lens case immediately after removing your lenses from the case.
 Discard the old solution and rub the inside wells of the case with clean fingers for at least five seconds.
 Then fill the case with multipurpose solution or sterile saline (not tap or bottled water), dump this out, and store the case upside down with the caps off.

 As an extra precaution, you might want to consider sterilizing your empty contact lens case once a week by submerging it in boiling water for a few minutes.

-Many eye doctors also say you should discard and replace your contact lens case at least every three months to help prevent contamination.
+Many eye doctors also say you should discard and replace your contact lens case monthly or, at a minimum, every three months to help prevent contamination.

 Prevention is your best defense against Acanthamoeba keratitis.
 Always use good hygiene during contact lens use and care.
 And if you notice any unusual eye symptoms that might indicate an infection, immediately consult your eye doctor.

 READ NEXT: Fungal keratitis

 Parasites — Acanthamoeba — Granulomatous Amebic Encephalitis (GAE); Keratitis.
 U.S. Centers for Disease Control and Prevention.
 December 2021.

 Basics of Parasitic/Amebic Keratitis: Acanthamoeba Keratitis (AK).
 U.S. Centers for Disease Control and Prevention.
 November 2022.

 Acanthamoeba keratitis: a review of biology, pathophysiology and epidemiology.
 Ophthalmic and Physiological Optics.
 October 2020.